Toronto mayor denies smoking crack cocaine

 Doolittle said the paper never intended to pay for the video but did engage in discussions about "numbers" in an attempt to see it.
 She said the men trying to sell the video first wanted C$1 million ($975,000) but then dropped the price to C$100,000.

-Ford and his older brother Doug, a city councilor who often speaks on Ford's behalf, have a mostly hostile relationship with Toronto's news media, and a particularly rocky relationship with the Star.
+Ford and his older brother Doug, a city councillor who often speaks on Ford's behalf, have a mostly hostile relationship with Toronto's news media, and a particularly rocky relationship with the Star.

 Gawker, first to publish the cocaine allegations, did so after the existence of the video began to leak out, said the site's editor-in-chief, John Cook.
 "I am confident that I saw Rob Ford smoking crack in that video," Cook said.